-We next illustrate this exploitation method through how the vulnerability in Fig.~\ref{fig:Computation} is exploited.
+We next illustrate this exploitation method through how the vulnerability in Fig.~\ref{fig:Computation} is exploited, and Fig.~\ref{fig:Computation_flow} visualizes the exploitation flow.
 First, the attackers wait for or actively force the variable \texttt{startSupply} to become zero (for example through large-scale redemption operations).
 At this point, the \texttt{lastFee} timestamp becomes fixed as T0.
 After some time, an unsuspecting victim performs the first mint operation at time T1.
 Since \texttt{startSupply} equates to 0, \texttt{handleFees()} returns immediately without updating \texttt{lastFee}.
 Then, at time T2 (just seconds after T1), the attackers immediately execute a second mint operation.
-The contract now erroneously calculates and mints a large number of tokens based on the excessive time difference from T0 to T2 (when only the few seconds between T1 and T2 should actually be calculated).
+The contract now erroneously calculates and mints a large number of tokens based on the excessive time difference between T0 and T2 (when only the few seconds between T1 and T2 should actually be calculated).
 These additionally minted tokens dilute the victims' asset value, while the attackers obtain these excess minted tokens.